 The flexibility in WordPress allows you to keep up with current website trends easily.

-Red Javelin's take: Although WordPress has been the de facto standard for many years, we like Hubspot's new CMS.
+Red Javelin's take: Although WordPress has been the de facto standard for many years, there are serious security issues with WordPress and it takes monthly updates to ward off cyberattacks.
+We like Hubspot's new CMS.
 Hubspot is aggressively going after WordPress and has developed a fully integrated CMS into Hubspot's CRM package.
 There are many benefits to this integration.
 To deliver the digital experience that your customers have come to expect, it's going to take much more than just a "business card" website.
 Instead, you'll need a CRM Platform and website that work together to drive business growth and enables developers, marketers, sales, and service teams to deliver a delightful customer experience.
 Built on a CRM platform, Hubspot's CMS Hub leverages a unified view of the customer so marketers and developers can create experiences that keep up with modern expectations.
 You get a single source of truth that empowers your team to deepen their relationships with customers and provide a best-in-class experience.

 - Click here for a great comparison of Hubspot versus WordPress.